Cheapest Car Insurance in South Carolina (Best Rates in 2026)

 Find Cheap Auto Insurance Quotes in South Carolina

-Best cheap auto insurance in SC
+Who has the best cheap auto insurance in SC?

-- Cheapest full coverage: Geico, $139/mo
+- Cheapest for full coverage: Geico — $139/mo

-- Cheapest minimum liability: Geico, $54/mo
+- Cheapest for minimum liability: Geico — $54/mo

-- Cheapest after a ticket: Geico, $139/mo
+- Cheapest after a speeding ticket: Geico — $139/mo

-- Cheapest after an accident: Geico, $202/mo
+- Cheapest after an accident: Geico — $202/mo

-- Cheapest after a DUI: Farm Bureau, $194/mo
+- Cheapest after a DUI: Farm Bureau — $194/mo

-- Cheapest for poor credit: Farm Bureau, $298/mo
+- Cheapest for drivers with poor credit: Farm Bureau — $298/mo

 Monthly rates based on full coverage car insurance for a 30-year-old man.
 Some rates use different ages or coverage limits.